Keenal/Fastai/README.md

 Classifying the different breeds of dogs and cats.

 ## Lesson 2: Data Cleaning and Production
 Making my own image classification model by using my own data.
-I want to classify between the two different kind of Indian classical dances: Kathak and Bharatnatyam.
+I want to classify between the two different kinds of Indian classical dances: Kathak and Bharatnatyam.